Waterpot Olla FAQs & Installation

 No. The Waterpot Olla is buried neck deep and filled with water.
 Plant OUTSIDE and AROUND the pot.

-Q: How do I bury my Waterpot Olla?
+Q: How frequently will I need to fill my Waterpot Ollas?

 Q: How far does water dissipate from the Waterpot Olla?